tochman/the_blue_print/chapters/09-2-quality-assurance.md

 **Key principle**: Build quality in at every stage, don't just test quality at the end.
 :::

-## Understanding Your QA Strategy: Building the Right Safety Net
+## Understanding your QA strategy: Building the right safety net

 Before diving into specific tools and techniques, let's understand what kinds of issues you're trying to prevent and which approaches work best for each.

-### The QA Pyramid: Different Tests for Different Problems {.unnumbered .unlisted}
+### The QA pyramid: Different tests for different problems {.unnumbered .unlisted}

 Think of your QA strategy like a pyramid: lots of fast, cheap tests at the bottom, fewer expensive tests at the top: